-These leafy green vegetable are full of Vitamin C, A, and K. It looks a bit like lettuce but with more of a celery bottom.
-I use bok choy instead of celery because Mr. Fearless Dining doesn’t like celery.
+These leafy green vegetables are full of Vitamin C, A, and K. It looks a bit like lettuce but with more of a celery bottom.
+I use bok choy instead of celery because Mr. Fearless Dining doesn't like celery.
 It worked perfectly in this Tuna Salad Stuffed Avocado recipe.

 It is perfect to use in this Vegan Bowl Recipes.
 We grilled ours, but you can cook it in many ways as well as eat every part of it.

 Another ingredient I love to use in salads is radishes.
 I always love a kick of spice and radishes never fail to deliver!
 They can even be spiralized like in this Spiralized Radish Salad recipe.